 Matt is an Oneida from Oneida town, in Southern Ontario.
 As a lifelong learner, he spends his days helping in ceremonial, constitutional, and animal welfare circles.
 Also, as a former Educator and Hereditary Wolf Clan Chief, he is also trusted with the propagation of Oneida Language and Culture.

 She is an aspiring film artist who wishes to learn more about making personal film and digital projects.
 Currently, she is learning more about the process by taking part in researching for this documentary, by sharing stories which are part of her family tradition for generations.
-Alexandra is also interning for the summer at Western University in the media department.
+Alexandra also interned in the summer (2022) at Western University in the media department.

 She hopes to learn more about the craft of all things film and grow the expertise to enter the film industry.